To receive Salty Thoughts via email subscribe here.

 She opened with a simple idea.
 Engaging with the arts is a health behavior.

-November 2025 Update #1: Painting, fragments, and the small things that connect our world together
+Painting, fragments, and the small things that connect our world together

 Giving a piece of art to a friend or donating it to a good cause often feels even better than a sale.
 I’m lucky, I don’t have to make money from my art.
 If it can make someone happy or help raise money for something worthwhile, that’s a great thing.
 This is just one of the positive experiences that I’ve had this week.
 Read on to learn more about my progress and thoughts this week.